Your Best Customers Want to Leave You a Google Review. They Just Forget.

 [Name], thank you for bringing this to our attention.
 This isn't the experience we want for any customer.
 I'd like to make this right - please call or text me directly at [phone] so we can discuss how to fix this. - [Your Name], Owner

-Tips: Take it offline immediately.
-Show you take ownership.
-Provide direct contact.
+Tips: Move it offline immediately.
+Show ownership.
+Give your direct number, not a generic support line.

 Pricing Complaint